|

 SWCPC 163

-a photo of Tucumcari Peak and photos of rodeo, riders--Ruth Roach and Tex Parker.
+of Tucumcari Peak and photos of rodeo riders--Ruth Roach and Tex Parker.

-western Quay County, New Mexico, known as Six Shooter Siding because of the numerous
+camp in western Quay County, New Mexico, known as Six Shooter Siding because of

 Turner, Ervin Loyce